 Virus-host interactions and viral pathogenesis

 Understanding virus-host interactions and the mechanisms underlying viral pathogenesis is critical to develop effective prevention and control strategies for viral diseases.
-We are currently working on projects aimed at understanding viral innate immune evasion, infection immunity and pathogenesis.
+We are currently working on projects aimed at understanding viral innate immune evasion, infection immunity, viral persistence and pathogenesis.
 The main focus of our research are emerging viruses including picornaviruses (Senecavirus A and enteroviruses) and coronaviruses (Severe acute respiratory syndrome coronavirus 2, SARS-CoV-2) of animals and humans.

 Effective vaccines and vaccine delivery platforms are critical for infection disease prevention and control.
-We are currently working on the development of novel viral vectors with improved immunogenicity and safety for vaccine delivery in livestock species.
+We are currently working on the development of novel viral vectors with improved immunogenicity and safety for vaccine delivery in animals.
 Large DNA viruses are being engineered into safe and highly immunogenic vaccine delivery platforms for use in animals and potentially humans.
 We are also working on novel DNA and RNA-based vaccine platforms for vaccine delivery in humans and animals.